yt-dlp/yt-dlp/README.md

 To use or redistribute the dependencies, you must agree to their respective licensing terms.

-The windows releases are already built with the python interpreter, mutagen, pycryptodome and websockets included.
+The windows releases are already built with the python interpreter, mutagen, pycryptodomex and websockets included.

 **Note**: There are some regressions in newer ffmpeg versions that causes various issues when used alongside yt-dlp.
 Since ffmpeg is such an important dependancy, we provide [custom builds](https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest#latest-autobuilds) with patches for these issues at [yt-dlp/FFmpeg-Builds](https://github.com/yt-dlp/FFmpeg-Builds).
 See [the readme](https://github.com/yt-dlp/FFmpeg-Builds#patches-applied) for details on the specifc issues solved by these builds